yogeshnagor27/Transformation-extract-dates/README.md

-Aufgabe: Funktion – Array von Bonuszeiten
+Task: Function – Array of bonus times

-In diesem Fall soll aus einem Objekt (ein Kunde) als Input der Funktion 'toExtractDates' ein Array aus Objekten gebaut werden, dass Zeiträume (Start- und Enddaten) enthält.
-Ein Element des Arrays soll jeweils ein Objekt enhalten.
-Dieses Objekt enhält jeweils ein Startdatum und ein Entdatum.
-Relevante Daten sind unter dem optionalen Property 'ListOfPeriods' zu finden.

-Die Ergebniss sollten Beispielsweise so aussehen:
+In this case, an object (a customer) should be used as input of the function 'toExtractDates' an array of objects that contains time periods (start and end dates).
+One element of the array should contain one object at a time.
+This object contains a start date and a de-date.
+Relevant data can be found under the optional property 'ListOfPeriods'.

+For example, the results should look like this:

-toExtractDates(customer1) ("ListOfPeriods": " 15.03.2017 - 01.05.2017")
+toExtractDates(customer1) ("ListOfPeriods": " 15.03.2017 - 01.05.2017") => [{ startDate: '15.03.2017', endDate: '01.05.2017' }]
-=> [{
-startDate: '15.03.2017',
-endDate: '01.05.2017'
-}]

-toExtractDates(customer2) ("ListOfPeriods": "12.06.2008- 11.07.2008|12.08.2008 - 11.11.2008")
+toExtractDates(customer2) ("ListOfPeriods": "12.06.2008- 11.07.2008|12.08.2008 - 11.11.2008") => [{ startDate: '16.06.2008', endDate: '11.07.2008' }, { startDate: '12.08.2008' endDate: '11.11.2008' }]
-=> [{
-startDate: '16.06.2008',
-endDate: '11.07.2008'
-},
-{
-startDate: '12.08.2008'
-endDate: '11.11.2008'
-}]

-toExtractDates(customer3) ("ListOfPeriods": "NULL")
+toExtractDates(customer3) ("ListOfPeriods": "NULL") => []
-=> []

-toExtractDates(customer4) (keine Property "ListOfPeriods") => []
+toExtractDates(customer4) (no property "ListOfPeriods") => []

-Anmerkungen:

-- wenn sinnvoll möglich, sollten TypeScript Definitionen verwendet werden
-- es können (beliebig viele) n-Zeiträume im 'ListOfPeriods' definiert sein
-- zwar ist das Format mit "Datum11 - Datum12 | Datum21 - Dautum22 | ..." fest, jedoch können Leerzeichen am Anfang, am Ende und zwischendrin entweder existieren, oder nicht da sein.
-- wenn die Daten als Strings nicht die erwartete Länge haben, sollte anstatt eines Array ein Error-String ('string length is invalid') ausgegeben werden

-- Beispiele für Customer sind in ./src/data/customer.js zu finden.

-Zum Überprüfen Ihrer Lösung können Sie im Abschnitt Tests schauen.
+Notes:

+TypeScript definitions are used.

+(any number) n periods can be defined in the 'ListOfPeriods'

+The format with "Date11 - Date12 | Date21 - Dautum22 | ..." fixed, but spaces at the beginning, at the end and in between can either exist or not be there.

+If the data as strings do not have the expected length an error string ('string length is invalid') should be output instead of an array.